Managing requests for special or general leave without pay

 - Has sufficient notice been provided to allow the employer to make alternative work arrangements?

-While the examples cited refer to the BCGEU Master Agreement, the same considerations must be made for leave without pay requests arising from other Collective Agreements that apply to employees of the provincial government.
+While the examples cited refer to the BCGEU Main Agreement, the same considerations must be made for leave without pay requests arising from other collective agreements that apply to employees of the provincial government.

-To recover an employee's time attending union meetings/business, and for information on crediting branches for leave taken and receiving remittance cheques from the union, please read the Union Leave Recovery Process.
+To recover an employee's time attending union meetings/business, and for information on crediting branches for leave taken and receiving remittance cheques from the union, please review the Union leave recovery process.